Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 It called for multi-agency child protection units to be set up staffed by professionals including social workers with the “highest levels of knowledge and skills in child protection work”.

-Today the government announced plans for a new legal duty to establish multi-agency child protection teams in every area.
+The government plans to create a new legal duty to establish multi-agency child protection teams in every area.

-They will be based on the Families First for Children Pathfinders that are currently being piloted in ten areas.
+They will be based on the Families First for Children Pathfinders currently being piloted in ten areas.

 The government also plans to change legislation to ensure schools, colleges and other education settings where children spend much of their time are a statutory safeguarding partner.